vanHoesel/homebridge-twinkly/README.md

 twinkly-cli -c 128,0,0 -c 0,255,0 -c 64,0,6 --effect blink --delay 500
 ```

+## Issues

+### Same Config as for `homebridge-twinkly` plugin

+This plugin uses the exact same configuration as the previous `homebridge-twinkly`.
+That is just a nice convenience.
+However, if you have used the original plugin,
+just be sure you disable it, so you do not cause any conflicts.

 ## Acknowledgements

 Thanks to Pavol Babinčák for [documenting](https://xled.readthedocs.io/en/latest/) the private API.